CodeReclaimers/neat-python/docs/module_summaries.rst

     Keeps track of whether species are making progress and helps remove ones that, for a configurable number of generations, are not.

     :param object config: Configuration object; in this implementation, a `dictionary <dict>`, but should be treated as opaque outside this class.
-    :param class reporters: A :py:class:`ReporterSet` with reporters that may need activating; not currently used.
+    :param reporters: A :py:class:`ReporterSet <reporting.ReporterSet>` with reporters that may need activating; not currently used.
+    :type reporters: `class`

     .. py:classmethod:: parse_config(param_dict)